15 Apr 2019

 A litigation lawyer’s role can be divided into seven stages:

-When a client walks through the door, a lawyer starts by listening carefully to gain an understanding of the client’s situation.
-By virtue of training and experience, a lawyer sometimes will know quickly whether the client’s legal position is sound.
+When a client walks through the door, a litigation lawyer starts their work by listening carefully to the client to gain an understanding of their situation.
+By virtue of training and experience, a litigation lawyer may sometimes quickly know whether the client’s legal position is sound.

 Scientists have microscopes and doctors have stethoscopes, but a lawyer’s primary tools are a pen and paper—or to be more accurate, a keyboard and word-processing software.

-Before this can be done, as noted earlier, the lawyer must conduct an adequate investigation into the facts as well as sufficient legal research to enable the lawyer to develop an overall strategy for the litigation.
+Before this can be done, as noted earlier, a good litigation lawyer will conduct their own adequate investigation into the facts and will also conduct sufficient legal research to enable them to develop an overall strategy for the litigation.
 Litigation without a strategy is like a ship without a rudder and can often end in a wreck.

-If a party’s answers to discovery requests are too vague or are otherwise deficient, the opposing party can ask the judge to order more complete responses, with severe sanctions to be imposed for noncompliance.
-Lawyers for the parties in a lawsuit often argue vigorously about what documents need to be turned over and what questions need to be answered.
+If a party’s answers to discovery requests are too vague or are otherwise deficient, the opposing party can ask the judge to order more complete responses.
+The judge has the power to impose severe sanctions for noncompliance.

 Mediation is compulsory before any case can go to trial, and often occurs at multiple stages of the litigation.
 Settling disputes reduces judges’ workload and saves taxpayers money.